ToddBenson/concourse-maven-spring-boot/README.md

 This pipeline uses:
 * _GitHub_ as the source code repository
-* _SonarQube_ as the code quality analyzer - with Dependency-Check, GitHub, and Fidbugs pluging
+* _SonarQube_ as the code quality analyzer - with Dependency-Check, GitHub, and Findbugs plugins enabled
 * _Concourse_ as the delivery pipeline
 * _Maven_ as the build tool
 * _Spring Boot_ for the web framework